 The resultant material saving on most feeders averages 1/2 to 1%.
 Add this up over a year’s production; you can probably justify a new BatchTron system with the amount you save!

 Protect batching system from power surges

 The path for the incoming surge is through the power line, power neutral, telephone line or other overhead wire to the control cabinet.
-The analog inputs for the moisture sensors and load cells are grounded to the cabinet and conduct this surge to the moisture sensor or load cell, where it jumps the insulation and grounds itself through the concrete plant’s frame.
+The analog inputs for the moisture sensors and load cells are grounded to the cabinet.
+They conduct this surge to the moisture sensor or load cell, where it jumps the insulation, to ground itself through the concrete plant’s frame.